chadw1n/WD-Seatwork-1/readme.md

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- Single Page Website
 - Parallax transition
-- Transactional
+- Transactional <!-- JS -->

 ### Technology
 <!-- TODO: List of Technology Used -->